Brooder to coop: when + how to transition

 - Single feeder + waterer in mixed coop.
 Dominant hens block resources.
 Provide 2+ feeders and 2+ waterers in different parts of the coop to prevent bullying from cutting chicks off from food and water.

-Most layer breeds reach point of lay at 18–22 weeks.
-Switching from grower to layer feed at this stage is correct; the bird now needs the calcium for shell production.
-The first eggs are small and irregularly shelled for the first 1–2 weeks; this is normal and resolves as the reproductive system calibrates.
+Most layer breeds reach point of lay at 18–22 weeks, and that's the right moment to move from grower to layer feed — the bird now needs the calcium for shell production.
+The first eggs are small and irregularly shelled for a week or two; that's normal and resolves as the reproductive system calibrates.
+Don't cull a pullet over two weeks of bad eggs.

-Light affects lay timing — pullets need 14–16 hours of daylight to trigger laying.
-Spring-hatched chicks transitioning to coop life in late summer often delay first eggs into October- November as fall daylight shortens; full lay rate doesn't establish until the following spring.
+Light triggers lay — pullets need 14–16 hours of daylight to switch on.
+Spring-hatched chicks transitioning to coop life in late summer often delay first eggs into October–November as fall daylight shortens, and full lay rate doesn't establish until the following spring.
 Fall-hatched chicks typically lay sooner because spring daylight extends just as they reach 18 weeks.
+For a backyard flock I'd skip the supplemental-light fix entirely and let the birds take the seasonal pause; the production tradeoff is smaller than the stress of running coop lights through winter.

 When should I move chicks from the brooder to the coop?